Wolf Kibel

-Wolf Kibel (16 December 1903 – 29 June 1938) was a South African painter and printmaker.
+Wolf Kibel (16 December 1903 – 29 June 1938) was a Polish-born South African painter and printmaker.
 He was partly responsible for the introduction of Expressionism to South Africa.
 His paintings and monotypes have earned him recognition as a sincere and gifted artist.

 Early life and education

-Wolf Kibel was born in Grodzisk Mazowiecki, a shtetl 32 km from Warsaw, in Russian Poland.
+Wolf Kibel was born in Grodzisk Mazowiecki, a shtetl 32 km from Warsaw, in Congress Poland.

 Kibel's father came from a family of singers and was employed by the community in the capacity of hazzan and shochet.
 He was relatively well paid and able to support a large family, of which Wolf was the third boy and fifth child of six.
 The family prized artistry; his father not only sang professionally, but carved miniatures, composed cantorial music, wrote verse and did bookbinding.
 Wolf participated in the choir his father trained and carved grotesques from his father's oil-stones.

 At the age of three he was sent to the local school to be educated in Jewish culture.
 In 1911, when Wolf was eight, his father died, leaving the family bereft of financial support.
 With the outbreak of the First World War, they decided to move to Warsaw.
 There Wolf was apprenticed to a bookbinder, but lost this position after an accident.
 The family moved back to Grodzisk Mazowiecki and Wolf was apprenticed to a maker of shoe uppers.
 He apparently disliked this enough to run away to the countryside for several days, after which he was allowed to pursue his drawing and painting freely.

 A friend of relatives in London, named Appelbaum, looked up the family when he visited Poland to paint a synagogue.
 It was the first time a professional artist saw Wolf's work.
 Appelbaum took him to Warsaw, where he met other artists, visited art galleries and read books and periodicals.
 He was impressed by the paintings of Jozef Israëls and admired the pictures of Jan Matejko.